dotbitHQ/AllDID/README.md

 - [Error Handling](README.md#error-handling)
 - [Free advertising for integrated apps](README.md#free-advertising-for-integrated-apps)

-Denames is a library for interacting with blockchain accounts and domains.
+Denames is a library to interact with Web3 accounts and domains.
 It can be used to retrieve crypto addresses on blockchain, users social contacts and custom records.

 Denames supports decentralized accounts/domains across below zones: